It’s an Analytics Toolbox Bonanza: Advanced Tools & Custom Dashboards #SMX

 Need to approach these questions from multiple perspectives: acquisition perspective, modeling perspective, visualization perspective (pictures, dashboards, scorecards and moving away from spreadsheets), and the management perspective.

-The solution they found was Knime at Knime.org, a single tool, open source and free.
+The solution they found was Knime at Knime.com, a single tool, open source, and free.

 He loaded the URL of today’s session, put it through an algo, and turned out a word cloud of the key concepts.
 Then it processed the data against Twitter to see who’s tweeting about it and how often.
 A further node shows the Twitter users’ data.
 A step further, run the Twitter users against all social APIs and now you’re seeing a full online social picture of these people.
 From one URL, the tool runs through 10 other APIs.
 Twitter and social is one platform it worked for, and they also use it to extend Google Trends — to find out where people are talking about trends (cities) — seeing what states talk about what beauty product the most, for example.

 - IMDB: everything

 - Data.gov: Run media numbers against the population.